ITU-BDSA2024-GROUP31/Chirp/docs/report.md

     <img src="./images/Project_board.png" alt="Project_board">
 </div>

-The only missing major feature is follow and unfollow which we will attempt to implement before the exam.
+The only missing major feature is follow and unfollow which we'll attempt to implement before the exam.

 ### Our process when creating a new issue: